What Is Zero Trust Architecture & Why Does Your Business Need It?

 Why Traditional Security Falls Short

 Traditionally, businesses have relied on strong perimeter defenses (like firewalls).
 This approach is too simple and too risky.
 It assumes threats are primarily external, but once a hacker is inside the network, they have broad access to various resources.
-It fails to address internal threats and lateral movement within the network.
+It fails to address network vulnerabilities from internal threats and lateral movement within the network.
 Once an attacker breaches your perimeter, they can move freely and access sensitive data and systems.

 Additionally, with the rise of remote work, cloud services, and mobile devices have blurred the network perimeter, making it harder to secure.
 Therefore, modern cybersecurity strategies emphasize more granular, dynamic, and continuous security measures, such as those found in Zero Trust Architecture.

-Core Components of Zero Trust
+Core Components of Zero TrustNetwork security models

 2. Continuous Authentication and Authorization: Every access request is continuously verified.
 Think of it as a security checkpoint that every request must pass through, every single time.
+Using multifactor authentication (MFA), performing device health checks, and application whitelisting can all help to verify a user’s identity, devices, and application integrity.

 Benefits of Zero Trust for Your Business